West Coast – Guide for Backpackers

 White water rafting on the Buller Gorge offers a unique take on rafting with a change of pace between slow pools to enjoy the views and taking on adrenaline-boosting rapids.
 Plus, you get the opportunity to raft through the unique Pink Granite Canyon.
 Pretty!

-Take advantage of the surrounding mountain biking and hiking day trip in the area, such as the Charming Creek Walkway, Denniston Plateau, and more!
-Check out Westport – Guide for Backpackers for a complete guide on things to do in Westport.
+Take advantage of the surrounding mountain biking and hiking day trips in the area, such as the Charming Creek Walkway, Denniston Plateau, and more!
+Check out Westport – Guide for Backpackers for a complete guide on things to do in Westport, as well as 9 Best Walks in Westport.

 Few people travel to the very north of the West Coast but with natural wonders of the Oparara Basin in the Kahurangi National Park and the New Zealand Great Walk, the Heaphy Track, it is well worth getting off the beaten track.

-If hiking in some of the most wild rainforest scenery in the country mixed with the charms of a slightly hippyish town, the Karamea is for you!
-The hostel in town is an attraction in itself with it’s rainbow paintwork and it’s very own radio station.
+If hiking in some of the wildest rainforest scenery in the country mixed with the charms of a slightly hippyish town, the Karamea is for you!
+The hostel in town is an attraction in itself with its rainbow paintwork and it’s very own radio station.

 The Kahurangi National Park also holds the many caves and arches of the Oparara Basin.
 Many short walks from the Oparara Car Park (a single gravel road not suitable for motorhomes) take you to the likes of the grand Oparara Arch (25 minutes one way), Moria Gate Arch (30 minutes one way), Mirror Tarn (10 minutes one way), Crazy Paving & Box Canyon Caves (5 minutes one way), and much more!